ailanisl/ailanisl.github.io/_quotes/all-hallows.md

 quote: |
     Even now this landscape is assembling.
     The hills darken.
-    The oxensleep in their blue yoke,
-    the fields having beenpicked clean,
+    The oxen sleep in their blue yoke, the fields having been picked clean,
-    the sheavesbound evenly and piled at the roadside
+    the sheaves bound evenly and piled at the roadside
     among cinquefoil, as the toothed moon rises:

     This is the barrenness of harvest or pestilence.